jethrokuan/braindump/content/posts/spiking_neurons_lit_review.md

   competitive performance.
 It is thus desirable to train spiking neural networks with these gradient-based methods.

   There are several problems with spike-compatible gradient-based methods.
 First, most of these methods cannot train neurons in the hidden layers: they can only train neurons at the final layer, that receive the desired target output pattern
-  <a id="78cca07dd56a8c50ebd16d663c3b095d" href="#urbanczik09_gradien_learn_rule_tempot">(Robert Urbanczik \& Walter Senn, 2009)</a><a>, </a><a id="9a5e9b63107e695a46943df33a811909" href="#training_deep_snn_bpp_lee">(Lee et al., 2016)</a>.
+  <a id="78cca07dd56a8c50ebd16d663c3b095d" href="#urbanczik09_gradien_learn_rule_tempot">(Urbanczik \& Senn, 2009)</a>.
+Second, the discontinuous, binary
-  Second, the discontinuous, binary nature of spiking output needs to be addressed.
+  nature of spiking output needs to be addressed.
 For example, SpikeProp approximates the membrane threshold function at a local area with a linear function, introducing gradients and computing the exact formulae for error backpropagation for synaptic weights and spike times <a id="41ed49a4572e3909921301127000035c" href="#spikeprop">(Bohte et al., 2000)</a>.
-Others have modified the threshold function with a gate function
-  <a id="2b991fd4ef5412f89154985cec53e4e8" href="#NIPS2018_7417">(Huh \& Sejnowski, 2018)</a>, used the alpha transfer function to derive
+Others have modified the threshold function with a gate function <a id="d48f27d158019a23bdb5d712746d0147" href="#huh_gradient_2018">(Huh \& Sejnowski, 2018)</a>, used the alpha transfer function to derive gradient update rules
-  gradient update rules <a id="caaddec51f6948e5fea79b6d41c79676" href="#comsa19_tempor_codin_spikin_neural_networ">(Comsa et al., 2019)</a>,
+  <a id="caaddec51f6948e5fea79b6d41c79676" href="#comsa19_tempor_codin_spikin_neural_networ">(Comsa et al., 2019)</a>, and approximate the dirac-delta
-  and approximate the dirac-delta spikes with a probability density function <a id="123af3c690cf296b196d898878568449" href="#NIPS2018_7415">(Shrestha \& Orchard, 2018)</a>.
+  spikes with a probability density function <a id="123af3c690cf296b196d898878568449" href="#NIPS2018_7415">(Shrestha \& Orchard, 2018)</a>.

   Another approach is converting trained ANN models into SNNs
   <a id="f842b3cf76d4cc279ae01a4cf75c48ba" href="#rueckauer16_theor_tools_conver_analog_to">(Rueckauer et al., 2016)</a>.
-Common ANN layers such
+Common ANN layers such as
-  as softmax, batch normalization and max-pooling layers have their corresponding spiking counterparts.
+  softmax, batch normalization and max-pooling layers have their corresponding spiking counterparts.

   Equilibrium Propagation was recently proposed to solve the neurobiological incompatibilities of backpropagation